hanifahmadov/chatter/README.md

     -   [x] **Get Last Message and Unread Count**

         -   **GET** `/api/messages/:recipientId/last-message`
         -   **Description:** Retrieves the last message between the current `signed-in user` and a specified `recipient`, along with the count of `unread messages` from that recipient.
-This call happens when the user clicks the `__Chats__` link, and it displays all users' chat history (last message between these users) and the recipient details.
+This call happens when the user clicks the __`chats`__ link, and it displays all users' chat history (last message between these users) and the recipient details.

     -   [x] **Mark Messages as Read**